tylerkowalski/GPU-Encyclopedia/Vulkan.md

  - `VkImageView` defines which part of a `VkImage` to use

 ### Misc.
 Definitions
-  - *RenderPass*: a chunk of metadata describing the outputs of a larger set of draw calls, similar to a C++ declaration for which you provide the implementation later; it defines which attachments will be drawn into.
-Note that the `VkFramebuffer` in conjunction with the `VkRenderPass` define the render target

   - *Attachment*: *only* a description of needed frame image outputs and temporaries (no underlying memory)

-  - *Subpass*: rendering operations that depend on the contents of framebuffers in previous passes (e.g a sequence of post-processing effects).
-Using subpasses instead of multiple renderpasses allows for operations to be re-ordered and for memory bandwidth to be *potentially* conserved

-  - *Subpass dependencies*: describes the execution order between subpasses, forming a dependency DAG (logically equiv. to pipeline barrier between 2 subpasses).
-Otherwise, subpasses are asynchronous.